Are you in control of your life? Do you ever?

-1. Read our Amazon bestseller: Changeability: Manage your Mind – Change your Life (affiliate)
+1. Read our Amazon bestseller mind management programme: Changeability: Manage your Mind – Change your Life

-2. Buy the book: The Chimp Paradox: The Mind Management Programme to Help You Achieve Success, Confidence and Happiness (affiliate)
+2. Buy Dr Steve Peters’ book: The Chimp Paradox: The Acclaimed Mind Management Programme to Help You Achieve Success, Confidence and Happiness

-3. Learn more about the working of your brain, by taking our course “A Beginner’s Guide to Mindful Meditation” on Udemy, the world’s largest provider of online content.
+3. Learn more about the working of your brain, by taking our course “A Beginner’s Guide to Mindful Meditation“.